Invarion/invarion-docs/docs/rapidpath/the-tools-palette/road-tools/other-road-tools/road-infrastructure-tools.md

 - It is best to start your island at one of its corners.
 Click once to start drawing

-- Move in either a clockwise, or anti-clockwise order, clicking at each of your island's corner points (Note: Remember, you can hold SHIFT to keep the corners of your island perfectly straight)
+- Move in either a clockwise, or anti-clockwise order, clicking at each of your island's corner points (Note: Remember, you can hold Shift to keep the corners of your island perfectly straight)

 - When you have placed your last point, right click to stop drawing, and then right click to drop the Polygon tool